AlineVillarreal/alinevillarreal.github.io/_pages/talks.md

 ---

 Webinars
 ======
+### 1. Análisis energético de los biocombustibles líquidos

+Slides for the webinar presented at the Physicochemistry Department at the School of Chemistry, UNAM

-### 1. Science-policy interface webinar series
+### 2. Science-policy interface webinar series
 (_organized by the first cohort of SPI fellows in Mexico City_)

 A vision on SPI from a mexican point of view.
 All sessions can be watched on YouTube